The copy editor, sometimes called a line editor, carries out a close concentrated inspection of the text,

 It can also allow you to leave a typo in if it is correctly spelled.
 For example, as I wrote this article I typed the word tying instead of typing and the spell checker did not notice it.

-Ideally the task of copy editing the book isn’t just performed once.
-Manuscripts can change many times if those working on it are focused on improving it.
+Ideally, the task of copy editing the book isn’t just performed once.
+Manuscripts can change many times if the writer is focused on improving it.

 Errors corrected in one read-through, or line edit can be replaced with brand new mistakes as a result of these very corrections.